The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 Mop Dog Care Guide

-Their independent nature and overprotective temperament, mixed with their expert level grooming needs, makes them not ideal for first time dog owners.
+Their independent nature and overprotective temperament, mixed with their expert level grooming needs, makes them unsuitable for first time dog owners.

 Food and Dietary Requirements